Niebla cornea

 San Luis Obispo Co., CA |

-Niebla cornea is a lichen occurring mostly in California along the Pacific Coast south of San Francisco on the mainland and in the Channel Islands.
-It is occasionally found at scattered locations further south into Baja California as far south as near Punta Santa Rosalillita.
-The species is recognized by the flat ribbon-like branches—that unlike most other species of Niebla—hardly twist.
+Niebla cornea is a fruticose lichen that occurs mostly in California along the Pacific Coast south of San Francisco, mainland and in the Channel Islands, and in Baja California near San Quintín.
+It also was also reported further south near Punta Santa Rosalillita along Hwy 1. based on a single specimen found in a sample of N. flagelliforma (divaricatic acid), that hardly differed from that species, except for having sekikaic acid.
+The species is recognized by the flat but turgid ribbon-like branches—that unlike most other species of Niebla—hardly twist.
 This is generally evident by the cortical ridges that define the primary branch margins ± in the same plane.
 The primary branches frequently dilate and digitately divide near apex into short to long terminal flattened branchlets.
 The cortex is ± smooth and glossy, appearing stretched in some thalli to the extent that varicose-like ribs become apparent.
 Another distinctive feature of Niebla cornea is the development of cup-like (cupular) apothecia in small aggregates near ends of branchlets, often in 4's.
-Niebla cornea is most similar to N. eburnea, especially the type specimens, which are from relatively distant locations, Cerro Solo (BCN) and Morro Bay (CA).
+Niebla cornea is most similar to N. eburnea, especially their type specimens, which are from relatively distant locations, near Cerro Solo (BCN) and at Morro Bay (CA).
 Niebla eburnea is generally distinguished by the primary branches half-twisted near base and again near apex, by narrower terminal branchlets, by having a paler cream-like cortex (rarely dark green), by the presence of the lichen substance divaricatic acid (as opposed to sekikaic acid in N. cornea), and by the solitary disciform apothecia that form terminally, or develop on short subterminal branchlets.
 The epithets for both species were chosen for their distinct but similar cortical features.
-Niebla cornea may be confused with Vermilacinia laevigata.
-Vermilacinia laevigata often has terminal apothecia, in contrast to N. cornea apothecia positioned just below the apex near the branch margin often on a short lobe extension.
-Another similar species, V. johncassadyi, differs in having spreading recurved branches with apothecia that apparently abort development in terminal aggregates and below along branch margins.
-It also lacks medullary chondroid strands and depsides that characterizes Niebla.
+Niebla cornea may be confused with Vermilacinia laevigata, which can be recognized by the shallow recessed apothecial disk, in contrast to cup-like in N. cornea, the apothecia usually positioned just below the apex near the branch margin often on a short lobe extension.
+Another similar species, V. johncassadyi, differs by having branches spreading recurved and by apothecia developing in terminal aggregates, or appearing to abort development below apex along the branch margins.
+The key identifying features for N. cornea are the presence of medullary chondroid strands and the depside secondary metabolite, sekikaic acid.

 Niebla cornea might also be confused with